openpreserve/scout/README.md

 To install follow these steps:

  1. Download and install [Apache Tomcat 7.x](http://tomcat.apache.org/download-70.cgi)
  2. Configure Apache Tomcat to use more memory.
-Edit `bin/catalina.sh` and add the following line in the beggining of the file, after the comments:
+Edit `bin/catalina.sh` and add the following line in the beginning of the file, after the comments:
 ```
 JAVA_OPTS="-Xmx512m -Xms128m $JAVA_OPTS"
 ```